lucas-schranck/lucas-schranck/README.md

 # Hi there 👋

 I’m **Lucas Schranck** and I'm an English teacher 📚, astronomy enthusiast 🔭, and a curious coder 💻.
+I am a bookworm and addicted to studying.</br>
-I enjoy mixing creativity, science, and technology into both teaching and personal projects.
+I enjoy mixing my knowledge background of literature, teaching, creativity, science, and technology into both teaching and personal projects.

 ---